ssindhu1087/Netflix-Clone/README.md

 - **Grid Layout**: Display of movies or TV shows in a grid format, similar to the Netflix homepage.

 ## Technologies Used
--**HTML**: For the basic structure of the website.
+- **HTML**: For the basic structure of the website.
--**CSS**: For styling and layout design.
+- **CSS**: For styling and layout design.
--**JavaScript**: For adding interactive features like the carousel, but without full functionality in this version.
+- **JavaScript**: For adding interactive features like the carousel, but without full functionality in this version.

 ## Screenshots
 ![image](https://github.com/user-attachments/assets/49206532-f528-44bf-bf9d-21092aec1b54)